nestauk/sdg-mapping/codebooks/codebook_sdg_10.md

 * Equal opportunities and reduce inequalities of outcome
 * Eliminate discriminatory laws, policies and practices and promoting alternatives
 * Fiscal, wage and social protection policies
-* Regulation and monitoring of global financial markets and institutions
+* Resilient, regulated and monitored global financial markets and institutions
 * Representation of developing countries in global decision-making and institutions
-* Orderly, safe, regular and responsible migration
+* Safe and responsible migration patterns and policies
 * Special and differential treatment for developing countries for world trade
-* Development assistance and financial flows
+* International development assistance and financial flows
 * Reduce costs of migrant remittances

 To be labelled with `Yes`, a project should explicitly or implicitly refer to at least one of these in a significant way.

-**Key terms (non-exhaustive):** wireless networks, sustainable production, industry 4.0, 5G, ICT infrastructure, engineering, infrastructure development, manufacturing SMEs, fourth industrial revolution, energy efficient, energy recovery, economic complexity, internet access, centre for excellence, low carbon manufacturing,
+**Key terms (non-exhaustive):** inequality, economic inequality, low income, welfare, gender inequality, lgbtq+, migrant population, discrimination, political exclusion, equal opportunities, equal rights, discrimination, low income, wealth inequality, fair trade, financial regulation, institutional reform, migration patterns, legal rights, civil rights, racism, market stability

 *Many projects detail technological developments.
 This goal is concerned only with those that are deployed in an industrial setting, rather than fundamental R&D.